Log in

 (usually work between midnight and 5:00 a.m.)

-no relaxation: amendment via ordinary procedure or via CLA with all trade unions.
+no simplification: amendment via ordinary procedure or via CLA with all trade unions.

-Night work: labour arrangement with night work in the distribution sector, related sectors and e-commerce
+Night work: work arrangement with night performances in the distribution sector, related sectors and electronic commerce

-In these sectors, you can introduce the new labour arrangement by amending the labour regulation or by an ordinary company CLA, signed by one representative trade union.
-For an amendment to the labour regulation, the previously described relaxed procedure also applies here, whereby the social inspection can confirm the lawfulness of the arrangement.
+In these sectors, you can introduce the new work arrangement by amending the labour regulation or by an ordinary company CLA, signed by one representative trade union.
+In case of an amendment to the labour regulation, the previously described simplified procedure also applies here, whereby the social inspection can confirm the lawfulness of the arrangement.

 If you choose a company CLA, the labour regulation automatically adapts as soon as the CLA is filed with the registry of the FPS ELSD.

-The draft law explicitly provides that if these services do not fall under the definition of distribution and related sectors, the existing regulations remain in force.
-This means that here, as before, night work can be introduced (whether or not in a labour arrangement with night work between midnight and 5 a.m.) by concluding an ordinary CLA, concluded with one representative trade union.
+The draft law explicitly provides that if these services do not fall under the definition of distribution and related sectors, the existing regulations remain.
+This means that here, as before, night work can be introduced (whether or not in a work arrangement with night performances between midnight and 5 a.m.) by concluding an ordinary CLA, concluded with one representative trade union.

 Example: A contact centre in JC 200 providing helpdesk support to webshops (without own retail or wholesale and without logistics for third parties) does not fall under the definition ‘distribution and related sectors’.
 For such a company, the general regulation applies: night work (e.g. between midnight and 5 a.m.) can be introduced via an ordinary company CLA with one representative trade union.